Glencanisp Lodge is a classic Victorian sporting lodge, with a variety of old and modern buildings in its immediate

 The Vestey family was then reputed to be the richest in the UK after the Royal Family.
 From the 1890s, they made their fortune from owning cold stores across the UK, Russia, the Baltics, and Western Europe and supplying meat, poultry, eggs and fish; running a huge egg processing enterprise in China, using their own fleet of Blue Star Line refrigerated vessels to supply egg mix to the bakery trades in Europe and the USA until the Communist takeover of China in 1949; and from meat production, processing and distribution from mainly South America.
 They owned such famous household brands as Oxo, Fray Bentos and Dewhurst Butchers.
 And in their turn, they acquired Drumrunie Estate to add to their holdings in the area.

 Eventually, in 2005 the Vestey family sold the Glencanisp and Drumrunie Estates to the Assynt Foundation, which mounted a community buy out on behalf of the people of Assynt.

-Today, Glencanisp Lodge is run as a hospitality business with a dozen bedrooms set in a unique location, although it is closed for business for the whole of 2020 and 2021.
+Today, Glencanisp Lodge has been run as a hospitality business with a dozen bedrooms set in a unique location, although it is currently closed for business.